-Summer is already here and the hottest days are yet to come.
-There are precautions you need to take when it comes to storing and taking prescription and over the counter medication on vacations or to hot climates.
-This is what you need to know about heat and medication.
+Summer is already arrived for many of us in the Northern Hemisphere and the hottest days are yet to come.
+In addition to taking anti-viral precautions, there are some important things to keep in mind when it comes to storing and taking prescription and over-the-counter medication on vacations or in hot climates.
+Here’s what you need to know about heat and medication.

-Most medication, unless otherwise stated, need to be stored at room temperature.
+Most medication, unless otherwise stated, needs to be stored at room temperature.
 Some medication requires refrigeration.
-It’s important to always check the accompanying leaflet on how to safely store your medication.
+It’s important to always check the medication insert about how to safely store your medication.
 Room temperature is considered 68 to 77 degrees.
 If medication is exposed to temperatures above 86 degrees, it could potentially harm its potency.
-That is one of the risks when it comes to heat and medication.
+That’s one of the risks when it comes to heat and medication.

 If you think your medication has been exposed to high temperatures, make sure to check.
-Look forfor signs such as yellowing, crumbling, etc. Better safe than sorry, so if you suspect your medicine has been exposed to heat, it is best to not take it.
+Look for signs such as yellowing and or crumbling.
+It’s always better to err on the side of safety, so if you suspect your medicine has been exposed to heat, it is best to not take it.
 Just make sure to correctly dispose of the old, damaged medication.

 Drugs that are particularly susceptible include antibiotics and hormone medication.
 Anti-seizure medication, oral chemotherapy drugs and others are also on the list.
-Antibiotics, for example, won’t be working at full strength when fighting the bacteria.
-This will actually cause the bacteria to become resistant to the antibiotic, making the infection even worse.
+Antibiotics, for example, when exposed to heat won’t work at full strength to fight bacteria.
+In fact, this can actually cause the bacteria to become resistant to the antibiotic, making the infection even worse.

 Additionally, diabetics wearing an insulin pump should change their insulin more regularly if spending more time outdoors in the heat.
 Insulin is very sensitive to high temperatures.